Search and instantly download nationwide and state-specific Dental Providers for sales, marketing, and research—Free Monthly Updates!

 Dental Assistants: They support dentists and hygienists by sterilizing equipment, taking X-rays, and providing chairside assistance.

-Dental Therapists: These licensed providers perform routine care, such as fillings and exams, under the supervision of a dentist, often in underserved areas.
+Dental Therapists: These licensed providers perform routine care, such as fillings and exams, under a dentist’s supervision, often in underserved areas.

 Why Dental Care is Important

-Early Problem Detection: Regular dental visits allow for the early detection and treatment of oral health issues, which can be more affordable and effective.
+Early Problem Detection: Regular dental visits enable early detection and treatment of oral health issues, making care more affordable and effective.

 Overall Health: Good oral health is closely linked to a patient’s overall well-being, and regular care helps reduce the risk of other health problems.